projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 to improve performance that is similar to bare-metal levels.
-SR-IOV consists of two basic units: PF (Physical Function), which supports SR-IOV PCIe extended capability and manages entire physical devices; and VF (Virtual Function), a "lightweight" PCIe function which is a passthrough device for VMs.
+SR-IOV consists of two basic units: PF (Physical Function), which supports SR-IOV PCIe extended capability and manages entire physical devices; and VF (Virtual Function), a "lightweight" PCIe function that is a passthrough device for VMs.

 For details, refer to Chapter 9 of PCI-SIG's